kunlun-qi/kunlun-qi.github.io/_pages/about.md

 - 2023 "**SIAM Early Career Travel Award**" by SIAM and NSF.
 - 2022 "**Hong Kong Mathematical Society Best Thesis Award**" by Hong Kong Mathematical Society.
-- 2019 "**Outstanding Teaching Awards**" for Teaching Assistants by City University of Hong Kong.
+- 2019 "**Outstanding Teaching Award**" for Teaching Assistants by City University of Hong Kong.
 - 2017-2021 "**UGC funded Postgraduate studentship**" by The University Grants Committee of Hong Kong.
 - 2016 "**National Scholarship for Undergraduates**".
 - 2016 "**Top 10 Outstanding Students at SCUT**" (highest award for UG students at SCUT).